UC Berkeley

 Through psychology simulations and hands-on neurology workshops, you will explore the relationships between the brain and human behavior.
 Whether you are interested in the physical aspect of the brain and central nervous system or more intrigued by human behavior and thought processes, connect with professionals that have a background in both psychology and neuroscience.

-Physics & Quantum Computing at Berkeley
+Trade & Economics at Berkeley

 Activities & Trips